 You can enrol in additional topics, or change classes at any time until the last date to enrol.
 Visit the Critical enrolment dates page for the important dates.

 You can withdraw from topics at any time until the last teaching day of the semester.
 However if you wish to avoid incurring student contribution amounts, tuition fees and student services and amenities fees for a topic, then you must withdraw before the census date.
 Visit the Critical enrolment dates page for more information about the impact of withdrawing at different times of the semester.
 Note: unregistering from a class does not withdraw you from a topic.

 The University must comply with Australian Government legislation in regard to census dates for topics and cannot make special provisions for students who have failed to enrol or withdraw on time.

 You will be able to enrol if you are currently enrolled in the prerequisite topic.

-If you are sitting a supplementary exam, or are still awaiting results, it is recommended that you enrol and register in classes as if you have passed the requirements of that topic.
+If you are sitting a supplementary exam or deferred assessment, or are still awaiting results, it is recommended that you enrol and register in classes as if you have passed the requirements of that topic.

 Check your enrolment